apriorit/windows-process-monitor/readme.md

 **.\lib** - folder with library files
 **.\obj** - folder with object files
 **.\procmon** - folder with source files

-|-> .\Common – Common files and projects
+|-> .\Common â€“ Common files and projects
 |-> .\DrvCppLib          - Kernel Library to develop driver in C++.
-|-> .\ DrvSTLPort        - Directory with STLPort 4.6 ported for
-using in windows drivers.
+|-> .\ DrvSTLPort        - Directory with STLPort 4.6 ported for using in windows drivers.
 |-> .\ includes          - Includes that are common for user and driver
 |-> .\ processdll           - Main DLL that has all API
 |-> .\ procmon              - Driver project